gaborcselle/legend.video/README.md

-Legend.video lets you build generative AI video with a simple workflow.
+Legend.video is your open source AI director.
+Describe your concept, it will make a video with Gen AI.
 You can try it at [Legend.video](https://legend.video).

 # Screenshots

 ![Legend.video Screenshot - Homepage](docs/screenshot_homepage.jpg)

+___

 ![Legend.video Screenshot - Workflow](docs/screenshot_workflow.jpg)